- Fastly Status

 Fastly offers you the option of setting a global, default TTL for cached content control.
 When set, Fastly's CDN service caches objects in a consistent manner even when applications are inconsistent in doing so.

 When configuring Fastly's CDN Service during the self-provisioning process, you can designate a specific point of presence (POP) to serve as a shield for your origin servers.
 This server is referred to as a "shield" because it protects your application servers from continuous requests for content.
 By default, no origin shield is enabled for you.
 You must specifically enable shielding to use it.

 If Fastly's caches do not have the content being requested, they fetch it from the shield server instead of your origin servers.
 Fastly caches fetch content from your origin server only when the shield server does not have the content being requested.

 You can designate multiple servers as your origin servers.
-When two or more application servers are provisioned as origin servers, Fastly's CDN Service will distribute requests to fetch content across those application servers using the round-robin method of distribution.
+When two or more application servers are provisioned as origin servers, Fastly's CDN Service will distribute requests to fetch content across those application servers.
 This type of load balancing is enabled by default.
 You must explicitly disable it if you don't want to use it.

 Cached content sometimes must be refreshed when that content becomes "stale" or expires.
 When multiple end users request content that is in the process of being refreshed, request collapsing groups those requests to be satisfied together, as soon as the content is received.
 This accelerates content delivery by keeping Fastly's CDN Service from repeating duplicate requests to your origin server.
 Request collapsing is enabled by default.